seng438-winter-2024/seng438-a4-Ruvaakaan/seng438-a4-team_number.md

 # Analysis of 10 Mutants of the Range class

+getLength() - negated double field lower

+  Our test case with Range(3.0, 3.0) kills this mutation.
+The expected return value is 0.0 but the mutation returns 6.0.

+getCentralValue() - replaced double addition with multiplication

+  Our test case with Range(0.0, 10.0) kills this mutation.
+The expected return value is 5.0 but the mutation returns 0.0.

+contains(double value) - less than to equal

+  Our test case with Range(0.0, 10.0) with value = 0.001 kills this mutation.
+The value falls within the range.
+Therefore, the expected return value is true but the mutation returns false.

+intersects(double b0, double b1) - negated conditional

+  Our test case with Range(5.0, 10.0) and Range(0.0, 5.0) kills this mutation.
+The ranges intersect.
+Therefore, the expected return value is true since the ranges intersect on 5.0 with one another.
+The mutation inverts the return which is caught by the test.

 # Report all the statistics and the mutation score for each test class